sea-breezy/advent-calendar/README.md

 This festive app will give you Christmas activities ideas wrapped in gift boxes!

+You won;t be able to access the activities before their time so, if you're here before December, have a look at it again near Xmas time!

 <img src="App_screenshot.png" alt="Screenshot of advent calendar app">

 ## Demo